BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_assembly/assembly.md

 5. The BV-BRC assembly service also has options to trim the reads using TrimGalore[7].
 The assembly pipeline also has an option for nomalizing the reads.
 It uses BBNorm to normalize coverage by down-sampling reads over high-depth areas of a genome, to result in a flat coverage distribution (http://sourceforge.net/projects/bbmap/).
 Assembly errors can be improved (or “polished) using Racon[8] and/or Pilon[9].
 The servicealso provides the ability to change the minimum contig length and coverage.
 Adjusting these parameters can be accomplished by clicking on the down arrow next to the word **Advanced** in the **Parameters** box.

 Polishing requires some explanation.
 If there is a position in an assembly where the reads disagree, it indicates that the assembly is wrong.
 Pilon and Racon will look at the locations of the discrepancies, and, if the majority and quality indicate, they will correct the call of the base pair.
 Polishing the long reads reuires Minimap2[10] to map the reads to the assembly, and then Racon is used to correct the assembly.
-Polishing short reads first uses Bowtie2[11],which generates a SAM file.
+Polishing short reads first uses Bowtie 2[11], which generates a SAM file.
 SAMtools [12] creates a BAM file from the SAM file, as this is a requirement of Pilon prior to read correction.

 Once the assembly has been corrected (polished) with the reads, it is still possible to do another iteration to further improve the assembly, but each one takes time.
 BV-BRC allows for 0 to 4 racon or pilon iterations, with the default being 2 iterations.